 Nursing—Adult-Gerontology Nurse Practitioner, Acute Care, MS

 The adult-gerontology acute-care program seeks to prepare nurses for advanced-practice roles as clinical experts, educators, and consultants.
-The program provides advanced study with a major focus on clinical experience and culminates with the Master of Science in Nursing.
+The program provides advanced study with a major focus on clinical experience and culminates with the Master of Science with a specialization in Nursing.
 Students may pursue either full-time or part-time study.
-Nurses who possess an MS in Nursing are eligible for the Certificate of Advanced Graduate Study (CAGS) in this specialization.
+Nurses who possess an MS are eligible for the Certificate of Advanced Graduate Study (CAGS) in this specialization.

 Complete all courses and requirements listed below unless otherwise indicated.